 Stop the source of the release if you can do it without risk.
+Contain release to prevent further contamination of soil, surface water or groundwater.
 Clean up spill as soon as possible, observing precautions in Exposure Controls/Personal Protection.
 Use appropriate techniques such as applying non-combustible absorbent materials or pumping.
 Where feasible and appropriate, remove contaminated soil.
 Place contaminated materials in disposable containers and dispose of in a manner consistent with applicable regulations.